Beaded necklaces in Tiger Eye or Black Onyx are often bought for and worn by men.

 Bead necklaces, especially in the case of pearls as well as some gemstones, are graded according to the matching sizes and colours of the individual beads.
 Not only are individual beads graded in their own right but they are also assessed as part of the necklace as a whole.

-My birthchart necklaces are created to be affordable items of costume jewellery.
+My astrology necklaces are created to be affordable items of costume jewellery.
 At the same time, however, I want them to look attractive.

-All the necklaces rely on a difference in size between the 120 smaller beads which make up the background to the chart and the eleven larger beads which represent the planets.
+All the beaded necklaces rely on a difference in size between the 120 smaller beads which make up the background to the chart and the larger beads which represent the planets.

-In the case of the necklaces made up of 4mm background beads, I still create some using gemstones as background as these are acceptable with variations.
+In the case of the necklaces made up of 4mm background beads, variations in colour are more acceptable and add interest to the necklace.

-Why a certain gemstone bead was chosen to represent each planet in the birthchart necklace
+Why a certain gemstone bead was chosen to represent each planet in the necklace

 The gemstone beads used in the necklace to represent each of the planets were chosen with care.
 Just as each planet traditionally represents certain characteristics and influences so too gemstones have specific qualities and exert certain influences of their own.